ZLSTWebSite/Zlst/content/publication/25ICLR-DICE: Data Influence Cascade in Decentralized Learning/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - TongtianZhu
+  - Tongtian Zhu
-  - WenhaoLi
+  - Wenhao Li
-  - CanWang
+  - Can Wang
-  - FengxiangHe
+  - Fengxiang He

 # Author notes (optional)
 # author_notes: